TCourtneyOwen/generator-office/readme.md

 At this point, `yo office` will be running with your custom built `office-generator` changes.

+## Data usage notice

+Yo Office collects anonymized usage data and sends it to Microsoft.
+This allows us to understand how Yo Office is used and how to improve it.

+For more details on what we collect and how to turn it off, see our [Data usage notice](https://github.com/akrantz/Office-Addin-Scripts/blob/telemetry-readme/usageData.md)

 ---

 Copyright (c) 2017 Microsoft Corporation.
 All rights reserved.